Peru comfort food: Chota style (part 7)

 Although it was late, people were still out and about and the guide asked the first person he saw if there was a vegetarian restaurant in town.
 I nearly fell off the edge of the cobbled road when the pedestrian pointed and gestured towards one of the streets.
 The guide followed the directions and we stumbled into a delightful place.
 I recommend it highly. (if you're ever there, just ask on the street like we did).

 We were the only occupants and received the most wonderful vegetarian meal I have ever eaten.
-Hot, crispy homemade fried potatoes and a mound of rice were the foundation of the meal and heaped on top were perfectly ripened avocado slices, sliced tomatoes and fried eggs.
+Hot, crispy homemade fried potatoes and a mound of rice were the foundation of the meal and heaped on top were perfectly ripened avocado slices, sliced tomatoes and free-range eggs fried to perfection.

 Comfort food, Chota style.
 Just what I needed.
 The guide enjoyed his meal and didn't complain at all about missing meat.
 He was a good sport.
 All for less than $5.
 We picked up the prescription for antibiotics and headed back to the hotel.
 The guide would stay near us in the hotel for the night, even though the rest of our group had continued to the lodge in the mountains where they would start work on our service project.